WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 Key things to do before for the regular weekly meeting (yes even the first one that is usually in week 2):
 1. Please meet as a team before the meeting without your supervisors to ensure you as a team of students are all on the same page
-2. Please send a weekly email update 24 hours before the meeting with:
+2. Please send a weekly email update 24 hours before the meeting with the subject '[Project name] week [x] update' eg. 'Clinical Dashboards week 3 update'.
+The email should have:
     1. what each student has done,
     2. write down any questions you have for the meeting to use as an agenda,
     3. provide a link to the wiki, and